swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 public protocol DistributedActorStub where Self: DistributedActor {}
 ```

 The `@DistributedProtocol` macro synthesizes a concrete distributed actor which accepts a generic `ActorSystem`.
-The generated actor declaration matches access level with the original declaration, and implements the protocol as well as the `DistributedStub` protocol:
+The generated actor declaration matches access level with the original declaration, and implements the protocol as well as the `DistributedActorStub` protocol:

 ```swift
 protocol Greeter: where ActorSystem: DistributedActorSystem<any Codable> {